 Pryor immediately turned pro and went about laying waste to the lightweight division, setting a breakneck pace to compliment his swarming, all-action style.
 In less than three years he racked up 19 straight wins, all but two by knockout.
 He was still “Aaron Who?” outside of his native Cincinnati, but the top contenders in the lightweight division were definitely aware of both his presence and his reputation for being a very dangerous pugilist.

-Meanwhile, boxers he had beaten in the amateurs were getting big money deals and national television exposure.
-He had decisioned Thomas Hearns but now Hearns was an emerging star, as matches with “The Motor City Cobra” were broadcast regularly on national television.
+Meanwhile, boxers Pryor had beaten in the amateurs were getting big money deals and national television exposure.
+He had defeated Thomas Hearns but now “The Hit Man” was an emerging star, his bouts broadcast regularly on national television.
 Pryor had defeated Hilmer Kenty in the amateurs 13 times, seven of the wins by stoppage, yet it was Kenty, not Pryor, who got the shot at WBA lightweight champ Ernesto Espana.
-Matchmaker Gil Clancy even offered Espana an extra fifty grand to fight Pryor instead of Kenty, but such was Pryor’s reputation the Venezuelan turned the offer down.
+Matchmaker Gil Clancy even offered Espana an extra fifty grand to fight Pryor instead of Kenty, but such was the reputation of “The Hawk” the Venezuelan turned him down.
 Instead he took on Kenty and lost by ninth round stoppage in a one-sided brawl.

 “I never dreamed Kenty would get a title shot before me,” moaned Pryor to the press.
 He was now taking every opportunity to voice his frustrations to the media, repeatedly calling out the top contenders and champions in the lightweight division.
 “What do I gotta do,” he asked, “to get a fight at Madison Square Garden or on television?”